 Reading their recent article, blog post or book shows that you’ve taken the time to learn more about them, prior to reaching out.
 It shows effort and gives them even more reason to return the favor.

 Most individuals are more than happy to give advice and help others with their know-how.
 It’s empowering and builds confidence.
 Subject line #3 gets your email opened by piquing the recipient’s interest about what you’re going to ask.
-This email subject line is beneficial to you as well, as you’ll likely learn something new in addition to gaining a new networking relationship.
+This kind of email subject line is beneficial to you as well, as you’ll likely learn something new in addition to gaining a new networking relationship.

 The best part?
 This subject line works for all industries, from marketing to the manufacturing industry.
 But before you hit send, make sure you’re asking a clear question that gives them something to respond to, and that you’re genuinely interested in the answer.
 Simply using this subject line to entice and not gain advice is a recipe for spam.

 Connecting with someone is easier when you share a common idea, thought or opinion.
 This subject line tells the reader that you follow them, agree with them and just want to give them a boost of confidence – even if the email asks for more.
 The key is to find like-minded individuals who share common ground.